-For millions of men, exercise is the fourth emergency service.
-It's a reason to get away from the desk or off the sofa, to go outside and to engage our bodies in the activities they're designed for.
+For millions of men, exercise is a reason to get away from the desk or off the sofa, to go outside and to engage our bodies in the activities they're designed for.
 But breaking a sweat is not just about the physical payoffs.

 The mental health benefits of exercise are well-evidenced, and now a growing number of wellbeing specialists and health practitioners are championing a blend of running with mindfulness to boost those benefits and help exercisers to stay motivated.